 8. Use leftover yarn ends for stuffing

 Ideally you’ll want to use polyfil for stuffing your amigurumi projects.
 If you don’t have stuffing on hand, however, you could totally use yarn ends!
 I keep a vase full of my yarn ends for exactly this reason and hey!
-And those are free. 😉
+Those are free. 😉

 9. Stuff evenly (more for feet, less for legs etc)